realcrowd/grip.net/README.md

 }
 ```

-To publish on a channel:
+To publish an HTTP response on a channel:

 ```c#
 var publishControl = new Grip.GripPublishControl("http://localhost:5561");